 The last day a department may hire a Work-Study student each semester is as follows:

 A student’s Work-Study award is meant to be earned over the entire award period.

 Work-Study students can be employed in a variety of positions.
 These include but are not limited to clerical assistants, data entry operators, photographers, and production assistants.
 Work-Study students must have the same qualifications as non-Work-Study individuals applying for the same jobs.

-FWS Regulation 34 CFR 675.18 states: “A school must use at least 7% of its FWS allocation” for students employed in community service jobs.
-This must include at least one FWS student hired as reading tutor for children in preschool or elementary school, or one FWS student involved in family literacy activities.
-Some FWS positions have met the definition of Community Service in past years.
-That designation continues to be important because in the event that FWS funds become limited, those positions designated as Community Service, Reading Tutor, or Math Tutor will be approved first.
+Work-Study Regulation 34 CFR 675.18 states: “A school must use at least 7% of its Work-Study allocation” for students employed in community service jobs.
+This must include at least one Work-Study student hired as reading tutor for children in preschool or elementary school, or one Work-Study student involved in family literacy activities.
+Some Work-Study positions have met the definition of Community Service in past years.
+That designation continues to be important because in the event that Work-Study funds become limited, those positions designated as Community Service, Reading Tutor, or Math Tutor will be approved first.
 See the Work-Study Award section above.

 Community Service positions usually support off-campus agencies involved in programs designed to improve the quality of life for community residents, particularly low-income individuals.
 In the past, some of these positions have been found in areas of child care, health care, social services, welfare, crime prevention/control, transportation, recreation and education.

 Students employed in the Work-Study program are never paid on a salary, commission, fee, or contract basis (this includes variable pay rates of any kind).
 They must be paid instead on an hourly basis for their actual time spent on the job.
 Although the rate of pay is determined by the off-campus agency, all jobs must pay at least minimum wage ($7.25 per hour).
 Most jobs pay more, however, depending upon the student’s experience and skills.

 Work-Study funds will not cover: